GivaDogaBone/AWS-DynamoDB/README.md

 3. Set up the required GitHub secrets
 4. Push to your repository
 5. The workflow will run automatically on pushes to main/master or can be triggered manually via the GitHub Actions interface

+# Setting Up GitHub Secrets for AWS Deployment
+GitHub Secrets allow you to store sensitive information like API keys and access credentials securely in your repository.
+Here's a step-by-step guide on how to set up the required secrets:
+## Required Secrets
+Based on your workflow file, you need to set up these secrets:
+1. : Your AWS access key `AWS_ACCESS_KEY_ID`
+2. : Your AWS secret key `AWS_SECRET_ACCESS_KEY`
+3. : The AWS region where resources are deployed (e.g., "us-west-2") `AWS_REGION`
+4. : The ARN of the IAM role for Lambda execution `LAMBDA_EXECUTION_ROLE`

+## Step-by-Step Guide
+### 1. Create an AWS IAM User (if you don't already have one)
+1. Log in to the AWS Management Console
+2. Navigate to IAM (Identity and Access Management)
+3. Click on "Users" in the left sidebar, then "Add user"
+4. Enter a username (e.g., "github-workflow-user")
+5. Select "Programmatic access" for access type
+6. For permissions, you can:
+    - Attach existing policies like `AmazonDynamoDBFullAccess`, `AWSLambdaFullAccess`, etc.
+    - Or create a custom policy with just the permissions needed

+7. Complete the user creation and save the Access Key ID and Secret Access Key

+### 2. Create an IAM Role for Lambda (for LAMBDA_EXECUTION_ROLE)
+1. In the AWS Management Console, go to IAM
+2. Click on "Roles" in the left sidebar, then "Create role"
+3. Select "AWS service" as the trusted entity, and "Lambda" as the service
+4. Attach the following policies:
+    - `AmazonDynamoDBFullAccess` (or a more restrictive custom policy)
+    - `CloudWatchLogsFullAccess` (or a custom policy for logs)

+5. Name the role (e.g., "venues-api-lambda-role") and create it
+6. After creating, click on the role and copy its ARN (it looks like `arn:aws:iam::123456789012:role/venues-api-lambda-role`)

+### 3. Add Secrets to GitHub Repository
+1. Go to your GitHub repository
+2. Click on "Settings" (tab at the top)
+3. In the left sidebar, navigate to "Secrets and variables" → "Actions"
+4. Click "New repository secret" to add each of the following:
+**For AWS_ACCESS_KEY_ID:**
+    - Name: `AWS_ACCESS_KEY_ID`
+    - Value: Paste your AWS Access Key ID
+    - Click "Add secret"

+**For AWS_SECRET_ACCESS_KEY:**
+    - Name: `AWS_SECRET_ACCESS_KEY`
+    - Value: Paste your AWS Secret Access Key
+    - Click "Add secret"

+**For AWS_REGION:**
+    - Name: `AWS_REGION`
+    - Value: Enter your AWS region (e.g., as indicated in your terraform.tfvars file) `us-west-2`
+    - Click "Add secret"

+**For LAMBDA_EXECUTION_ROLE:**
+    - Name: `LAMBDA_EXECUTION_ROLE`
+    - Value: Paste the full ARN of the IAM role you created (e.g., `arn:aws:iam::123456789012:role/venues-api-lambda-role`)
+    - Click "Add secret"

+### 4. Verify Secret Configuration
+1. Go to "Actions" tab in your repository
+2. If you have any previous workflow runs, you can check if they're using the secrets correctly
+3. Alternatively, you can manually trigger the workflow using the "Run workflow" button if your workflow supports `workflow_dispatch`

+## Security Best Practices
+1. **Least Privilege**: Ensure your AWS IAM user and role have only the permissions needed for the workflow
+2. **Rotate Credentials**: Periodically rotate your AWS access keys
+3. **Audit Access**: Regularly review who has access to your GitHub repository and can view workflow runs
+4. **Environment Restrictions**: Consider using environment protection rules for production deployments

+## Troubleshooting
+If your workflow fails after setting up the secrets:
+1. Check the workflow logs to see specific error messages
+2. Verify that the AWS credentials have the necessary permissions
+3. Ensure the region specified in matches the region in your file `AWS_REGION``terraform.tfvars`
+4. Confirm that the Lambda execution role has the required permissions for DynamoDB and CloudWatch

+These steps should help you successfully set up the GitHub Secrets required for your AWS deployment workflow.